USAJOBS/Help/how-to/job-announcement/overview.md

 **Job family (Series)**

 The federal government categorizes jobs as professional or trade, crafts or labor.
-These groups are further categorized into “series” – a family of similar jobs.
+These groups are further categorized into series—a family of similar jobs.
 The series is a numbered system to categorizing jobs.
 This section tells you what family or series a job belongs to.

 **Supervisory status**

-This section tells you if you will supervise other employees.
-“Yes” means you will supervise at least one other person.
+This section tells you if you will supervise other employees. **Yes** means you will supervise at least one other person.

 **Security clearance**